-There’s a reason why introverts seek out island destinations like Dominica, Saba and Nevis: it’s easy to hunker down with a book, a frozen drink and miles of empty beach.
-But peer pressure can be pretty tough, particularly when it’s your spouse, partner or child who is simply dying to visit the 171-acres of waterslides, beaches, shops and restaurants that are Atlantis Paradise Island.
+There’s a reason why introverts seek out island destinations like Dominica, Saba, and Nevis: it’s easy to hunker down with a book, a frozen drink, and miles of empty beach.
+But peer pressure can be pretty tough, particularly when it’s your spouse, partner, or child who is simply dying to visit the 171 acres of waterslides, beaches, shops, and restaurants that comprise Atlantis Paradise Island.

 But here’s a secret: hidden throughout the resort are a handful peaceful oases—islands of solitude that, while not devoid of humanity, will at least give you a chance to take a breath (and a big slug of pina colada) and get ready to take on the Leap of Faith waterslide… or at least join the crowd of onlookers gathered to watch the action.

 Some resort spas seem to bustle with energy, but not the Mandara Spa at Atlantis.
 Beyond curling up with a cup of tea and a stack of up-to-date gossip mags in the comfy lounge, you can soak in a pair of mineral pools, take in sauna and steam or relax on one of the chaise lounges, shower and play on Instagram—there’s free WiFi throughout the spa.

 Tucked between the Fitness Center and Dolphin Cay, the Lap Pool is a bit off the beaten path, but in this case, that’s a good thing: what you give up in convenience, you more than make up for in peace and quiet.
 Even better, with four 25-meter lanes, this is no puny plunge pool masquerading as a full-sized pool.
 There’s lots of room to do actual laps, and, when you’re finished, no jockeying for a place to sit and enjoy the sun.